Learning Reserve Prices in Second-Price Auctions: Introduction

 \section{Introduction}

-Bayesian auction theory assumes the seller to know the prior value information of bidders, and design auctions/mechanisms by leveraging that information.
-In the real-life applications, the priors are learned from historical data.
+Bayesian auction theory assumes that the seller knows the prior value information of bidders and would design auctions/mechanisms by leveraging that information.
+In real-life applications, the priors are learned from historical data.
 How much data is needed to learn good auctions?
-This motivates the research interest in the sample complexity for auction design, initiated by \cite{CR14}.\footnote{A very related topic, the sample complexity of optimal pricing for a single bidder, dates back to \citep{DRY10}.
-Also, some regret-minimization variants date earlier to \citep{BHW02,BKRW03,BH05}.} More concretely, it probes into how many samples are required, with respect to the precision $\eps \in (0,~1)$ and the bidder population $n \in \NNP$, to learn an $(1 - \eps)$-approximately optimal auction.
-There is a long line of works improving the sample complexity~\citep{CR14,MR15,DHP16,GN17,S17,HMR18}.
-The recent breakthrough result by \cite{GHZ19} derived the tight sample complexity, up to poly-logarithmic factors, for all value distribution families that have been concerned in the literature.
+This question motivates the research interest in the sample complexity for auction design, initiated by Cole and Roughgarden \cite{CR14}.\footnote{A very related topic, the sample complexity of optimal pricing for a single bidder, dates back to \cite{DRY15}.
+Also, some regret-minimization variants date earlier to \cite{BHW02,BKRW03,BH05}.} Concretely, it focuses on how many samples are needed, regarding the precision $\eps \in (0, 1)$ and the bidder population $n \in \NNP$, to learn an $(1 - \eps)$-approximate optimal auction.
+A long line of work had improved the sample complexity~\cite{CR14,MR15,DHP16,GN17,S17,HMR18}.
+The recent breakthrough result by Guo et al.\ \cite{GHZ19} derived the tight sample complexity, up to poly-logarithmic factors, for all the value distribution families considered in the literature.